It's free, quick and painless. For the most part.

-We’ll start by scheduling your paramed exam with you when we complete your application call.
+We’ll start by scheduling your exam with you when we complete your application call.

-You’ll need to fast for eight hours leading up to the exam, so keep that in mind when choosing a date and time.
+You’ll need to fast for at least four hours leading up to the exam, so keep that in mind when choosing a date and time.
 Early morning or late afternoon may work best, but the exam company can find a time that works best with your schedule.
 They also offer weekend appointments in most areas.

 - Schedule the appointment for the least stressful time of the day.

-- Do not eat for eight hours before the exam.
+- Do not eat for four hours before the exam.
 You can and should drink plenty of liquids during this time.